Akej24/bookstore/README.md

 # Bookstore app

-The online bookstore is a project based on Java and the Spring Boot framework.
-There are 2 accounts with user and admin roles.
-As a user, you can browse books, add books to the cart, order them and edit your account details.
-As an administrator, you can add books to databases and view available users.
+Bookstore application is an app created in Java with Spring Boot.
+As user u can register your accounts, login, create and scroll books, add them to cart, checkout, order and see order summaries.
+As administrator, you can also manage deliveries status and delete users accounts.
+Application also contains simple frontend created in React.js available at https://github.com/Akej24/bookstore-frontend

 The application was created based on the following technologies:
 - Java
 - Spring Boot
 - Spring Security
+- Spring Mail
 - JPA (Hibernate)
 - H2 database
 - Redis